isaacMedina1/personalDrumlogs/01-Diary.rmd

 Do 25. _The Breakbeat Bible, E6 Syncopated Accents on the Snare_, Beats 1-13 on lap.

-So 21. _Drum Techniques of Led Zeppelin_, Stairway to Heaven, bar 50 @ 60 BPM, then lecture till bar 50 @ 88 BPM. _Drumathics_ publication of _Gunga Din, The Libertines_. _Drumlogs_, website update, chapter 2, Express rhythm.
+So 21. _Drum Techniques of Led Zeppelin_, Stairway to Heaven, Bar 50 @ 60 BPM, then lecture till Bar 50 @ 88 BPM. _Drumathics_ publication of _Gunga Din, The Libertines_. _Drumlogs_, website update, chapter 2, Express rhythm.

-Do 18. _Drum Techniques of Led Zeppelin_, Stairway to Heaven, bar 50 @ 60, 65, 70, 75, 80, 85, 90 BPM. `s*3 e y s*3 .
+Do 18. _Drum Techniques of Led Zeppelin_, Stairway to Heaven, Bar 50 @ 60, 65, 70, 75, 80, 85, 90 BPM. `s*3 e y s*3 .
 2 e s*3 a .
 3 s*3 y a .
 4 s ta y s ta`.

-Mo 15. _The Breakbeat Bible, E3 Two 16th Notes in a Row on the Snare: 8-Bar Phrase_, one bar, two bars and four bar combinations within the same structure @ 98 BPM.  **30 min** Also Bar 2 & 5 with Swing Pattern @ 98 BPM. **5 min**
+Mo 15. _The Breakbeat Bible, E3 Two 16th Notes in a Row on the Snare: 8-Bar Phrase_, one Bar, two Bars and four Bar combinations within the same structure @ 98 BPM.  **30 min** Also Bar 2 & 5 with Swing Pattern @ 98 BPM. **5 min**

 Sa 13. _The Breakbeat Bible_, _E1_ Single 16th Note Subdivisions in the Snare: Beats (p.11), _E2_ Single 16th-Note Subdivisions on the Kick: Beats (p.18), _E3_ Two 16th Notes in a Row in the Snare: Beats (p.34), _E4_ Two 16th Notes in a Row on the Kick: Beats (p.43). **30 min**